Look up to see bright Comet Leonard this month before it vanishes forever - KESQ

 It’s also an ultrafast comet, blazing through the inner solar system at 158,084 miles per hour (71 kilometers per second), but it will still appear like a slow-moving object due to its distance from Earth, according to EarthSky.

-Comet Leonard will make it closest approach to Earth on December 12, coming within 21 million miles (34 million kilometers) of our planet.
+Comet Leonard made it closest approach to Earth on December 12, coming within 21 million miles (34 million kilometers) of our planet.
 Then, it will sweep by Venus on December 18.
 The comet will be visible in the skies of both the Northern and Southern hemispheres this month.

 It’s difficult to predict how well we may be able to see a comet, but you”ll probably need binoculars to spot this one, according to NASA.
 Keep an eye out for an object that looks like a fuzzy star.